rvnminers-A-and-N/Meownodes/crawler/jsontosql/README.md

-# MEOWCOINODES DATABASE SCHEMA SETUP
+# AIPowerGridODES DATABASE SCHEMA SETUP
 # written by push

 *To create the Database use dbcreate.sql like:*